With new grip on oil fields, Iraq Kurds unveil plan to ramp up exports

 “We want to work with Baghdad under the constitution, and they will get their share of the oil they export from Kirkuk.”

-Kurdish oil sales are firmly opposed by the central government in Iraq which says they violate the constitution.
-Increasing them to such levels would radically alter the balance of power in Iraq, potentially requiring the central government to seek payment from the Kurds for some revenue, rather than the other way around.
+The central government in Iraq firmly opposes Kurdish oil sales, saying they violate the constitution.
+Increasing exports to such levels would radically alter the balance of power in Iraq, potentially requiring the central government to seek payment from the Kurds for some revenue, rather than the other way around.

-The Kurds say they were filling a security vacuum after Iraqi troops fled from Sunni fighters of the hardline Islamic State in Iraq and the Levant, who seized the biggest northern city Mosul at the start of a lightning offensive on June 10.
+The Kurds say they were filling a security vacuum after Iraqi troops fled from Sunni fighters of the hardline Islamic State in Iraq and the Levant, who seized Mosul, the biggest city in northern Iraq, at the start of a lightning offensive on June 10.

 Hawrami told Reuters the fall of Mosul had transformed Iraq, suggesting this would require a new settlement over oil rights.